How to Install Chrome Browser on Ubuntu [CMD & GUI]

 Step 5: Launch Chrome through Terminal

-Finally, your Ubuntu system is successfully configured to run Google Chrome.
+Finally, your Linux system is successfully configured to run Google Chrome.
 Just type google-chrome in your terminal to launch Google Chrome:

 $ google-chrome